lucavivenzo/HBM-Performance-Analysis-FPGA/README.md

 ## Getting Started

-If you intend to explore the code or replicate the experiments conducted in this research, the following steps are recommended:

-1. Choose the appropriate design flow folder (HBM-Vitis or HBM-Vivado) based on your interest.
-2. Refer to the README files within the specific folders for setup and usage instructions.
+Refer to the README files within the specific folders for setup and usage instructions.
+Follow the provided guidelines for building and running the applications.
-3. Install the necessary development tools (Vivado or Vitis) based on your choice.
-4. Follow the provided guidelines for building and running the applications.